hugogirard/RagMultilanguageDemo/README.md

 ---

-### 5️⃣ `indexing_hybrid.ipynb` - Hybrid Dual-Vector Indexing
+### 5️⃣ `search_multilanguage.ipynb` - Search & Testing

-**Purpose**: Implements a hybrid approach with both native and English vectors (Strategy 3).
+**Purpose**: Tests and compares multilingual search capabilities across both strategies.

 **What it does**:
-- 📖 Reads the multilingual dataset
-- 🌍 Detects language using Azure AI Language
-- 🔄 Translates non-English content to English using Azure AI Translator
-- 🧮 Generates **two sets of embeddings** for each document:
-  - Native language vectors (Cohere, 1024 dimensions)
-  - English translated vectors (OpenAI, 1536 dimensions)
-- 📤 Uploads documents with dual vectors to Azure AI Search

-**When to run**: Execute this **after creating indexes** to populate the `translated_dual` index.

-**Key Features**:
-- Maximum flexibility in search strategy
-- Better coverage for cross-language scenarios
-- Higher storage cost (2x vectors)

-**Output**: Populated `translated_dual` index with both vector types

----

-### 6️⃣ `search_multilanguage.ipynb` - Search & Testing

-**Purpose**: Tests and compares multilingual search capabilities across all three strategies.

-**What it does**:
 - 🔍 Executes sample queries in different languages
-- 📊 Compares retrieval results from all three indexes
+- 📊 Compares retrieval results from both indexes
 - 📈 Demonstrates vector similarity search
 - 🌐 Shows how to retrieve results in the original or translated format
 - 💬 Tests cross-language retrieval scenarios